Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/getting-started.md

 - [ffms2](https://github.com/FFMS/ffms2)[^3]<br>
     With the latest version pretty much on par with lsmas and possibly even faster.

-DGIndexNV is also technically something you can use, but recent versions have been buggy and it's restricted to Nvidia GPUs.

 !!! warning "DVDs"
     For DVDs you can skip the following Usage section and simply read the `IsoFile` usage section in the [vs-source readme](https://github.com/Jaded-Encoding-Thaumaturgy/vs-source?tab=readme-ov-file#usage).<br>
     I've been told `dvdsrc` also should set the metadata correctly but ymmv.